aretext/aretext/docs/install.md

 ### Official Binaries

-You can download the the official binaries from [the aretext releases page](https://github.com/aretext/aretext/releases).
+You can download the official binaries from [the aretext releases page](https://github.com/aretext/aretext/releases).

 ### Arch Linux